Alli weight-loss pill: Does it work?

 Most weight loss with the medication occurs within the first few months.
 If you have adhered to the diet and exercise plan and have not lost at least 5 percent of your initial body weight within a few months, continuing the medication may be of little benefit.

-If you have not lost 5 percent of body weight within a year on the plan, discontinuing the drug would be a reasonable choice.
-The risks, side effects and cost associated with taking the medication would likely override any potential benefit.
+If you haven't lost 5 percent of your body weight within a year on the plan, discontinuing the drug would be a reasonable choice.
+The risks, side effects and cost associated with taking the medication likely override any potential benefit.

 How does Alli fit into a healthy weight-loss plan?

-Alli isn't an easy answer to weight loss and is meant only to supplement — not replace — a healthy diet and regular physical activity.
+Alli isn't an easy answer to weight loss.
+Losing weight and keeping it off require a commitment to eat a healthy diet and get regular physical activity.

 Work with your doctor to evaluate the potential benefits and risks of Alli or any other weight-loss drugs.
-As a team, you and your doctor can create the most effective weight-loss plan for you.
+As a team, you and your doctor can create the right weight-loss plan for you.